newhavenrb/conferences/10_Deploy_Scale_and_Sleep_at_Night_with_JRuby.md

   * Package entire application into a single file as a unit for deployment
   * Clustering
-  * 3 Stragties implemented by 3 different technologies: Warbler,
+  * 3 Strategies implemented by 3 different technologies: Warbler,
     Trinidad and Torquebox

 ### Warbler